Building from source on Unix-based operating systems#

 Mandatory#

 C compiler supporting C99.
 GCC is recommended (available by default on most Linux distributions).
-Other compilers that are known to successfully compile CHarm are listed in the Tested platforms chapter.
+Other compilers known to successfully compile CHarm are listed in the Tested platforms chapter.

 To compile in quadruple precision, GCC is mandatory (v4.6 or later) and no other compiler is allowed.